Imperial Plaza

 No analysis available

-I searched for explicit patrol language like security patrol, roving security, patrol service, or a patrolled building.
-The remarks confirm security presence, including guards and 24-hour security, but nothing specifically indicates patrol service.
+I searched for explicit patrol wording such as security patrol, roving security, or patrolled building.
+The building clearly has security presence, but the remarks do not specifically confirm a patrol service.

 No analysis available